mcpython4-coding/Documentation/mod/ConfigFile.md

         function get_line(self) -> str

     function toDataMapper(value)

+        will 'map' the given value to an IDataMapper-object
+        :param value: the value to map
+        :return: an IDataMapper-instance
+        WARNING: in case of non normal data mapper found, an StringDataMapper is used

     class IDataMapper

+        base class for every serialize-able content in config files

         function __init__(self, default_value)

             variable self.value

         function read(self)

+            will return an pythonic representation of the content

         function write(self, value)

+            will write to the internal buffer the data
+            :param value: the value to write

         function serialize(self) -> str

+            will compress the mapper into an string-representation
+            :return: the stringified version

         function deserialize(self, d: StringParsingPool)

+            will write certain data into the mapper
+            :param d: the pool to read from

         function integrate(self, other)

+            will integrate the data from other into this
+            :param other: the mapper to integrate

     class ICustomDataMapper extends IDataMapper,  ABC

-        For modders which would like to add their own config data types.
-        Will need to add to the MAPPERS list
+        For modders which would like to add their own config data types Will need to add to the MAPPERS list to work with config system
+        WARNING: lower priority than normal aata mappers beside string mapper.
+Overriding with this not possible

         static